capture-the-flag/capture-the-flag-2017/index.md

 Do not take the fucking flags into the city, we would never find them again.
 Esplanade is fine, Rod's Road and the area around Center Camp is fine, but only go into Camps within Rod's Road with some consent from the actual human people who are living or working in there.

 The field is divided into two TEAM ZONES with a small NEUTRAL ZONE dividing them.
 The neutral zone includes all of the 9:00 and 3:00 roads between the lantern spires, and all of the space immediately surrounding the Man within whatever Man permimeter that's being inforced this year.
+Inside the Temple and inside Center Camp Cafe are also neutral, and you should be extra respectful of the fact that people in there are doing shit that might be more imporant than playing this game.

 Do not actually try to take the flags into the Temple, into the Man Base, or into Center Camp Cafe.
 Someone would almost certainly yell at us and they're way too big to get in there anyway.

 ## Tagging

 If you are in the opposing team's ZONE, and an ACTIVE PLAYER from that team is close enough to touch you and they declare "TAG!", then you must surrender your WARRIOR SASH to them.
 Do not actually touch strangers without their permission&mdash; that would be rude.

+You cannot tag or be tagged in the neutral zone, or in the Temple or Center Camp Cafe.

+You also cannot tag or be tagged outside the field of play - not in most of the city, and not outside of the Burning Man Event.
+Obviously.

 You can get a replacement sash from your team's base, or, if your teammate is carrying one that they've captured, they can give it to you.